Edme Étienne Borne Desfourneaux

-Edme Étienne Borne Desfourneaux (22 April 1767 in Vézelay – 22 February 1849 in Paris) was a French Army General and Governor of Guadalope.
+Edme-Étienne Borne, comte Desfourneaux ([ɛdmə etjɛn bɔʁn defuʁno]; 22 April 1767 in Vézelay – 22 February 1849 in Paris) was a French Army General and Governor of Guadalope.

 Life

 Desfourneaux was born in Vézelay and joined the French Army of the Kingdom of France as sergeant in 1789 with the Régiment de Conti during the French Revolution.
-He later rose to the rank of lieutenant colonel in the 48th Infantry Regiment in Saint-Domingue in 1792.
-From 1798 to 1799 he served as Governor of Guadeloupe.
+He later rose to the rank of lieutenant colonel in the 48e Régiment d'Infanterie in Saint-Domingue in 1792.
+From 1798 to 1799, he served as Governor of Guadeloupe.

 He was gravely wounded at the action of 19 February 1801.
-Desfourneaux received many honours for his service including:
+Desfourneaux received many honours for his service, including: